VijayRod/demo/aks/servicemesh-istio/README.md

    nginx.default      Kubernetes     SYNCED     SYNCED     SYNCED     SYNCED     NOT SENT     istiod-asm-1-17-67f9f55ccb-j85bk     1.17.1-distroless
    ```

    2a.
-If an envoy/pod is missing from the above list, it means that it is not currently connected to a Pilot instance and thus will not receive any configuration.
-Additionally, if it is marked as "STALE", it likely means there are networking issues or Pilot needs to be scaled.
+If an envoy/pod is missing from the above list, it means that it is not currently connected to an Istio Pilot instance and thus will not receive any configuration.
+Additionally, if it is marked as "STALE", it likely means there are networking issues or the Istio Pilot needs to be scaled.

    2b.
 "SYNCED" and "NOT SENT" are usually seen in the output.
 "STALE" indicates a networking issue between Envoy and Istiod.

    2c.
-Refer to the advanced user note below for further information about the output.
+Refer to the advanced user note below for further information about the output if required.

 ### Section 3e: Debug - Unexpected Issues

 To get the Istiod pod logs, run the command `kubectl logs -l app=istiod -n aks-istio-system`.

-To see the recent logs, add `--since=2m` or `--since=1h`.
-To save the output to a file, add `> istiod_logs.txt`.
+ - To see the recent logs, add `--since=2m` or `--since=1h`.

+   - To save the output to a file, add `> istiod_logs.txt`.

 To get the logs for a pod in CrashLoopBackOff, find the failing container with the command `kubectl describe pod -n namespace_name crashing_pod_name`.

-Then, capture the logs with the command `kubectl logs -n namespace_name crashing_pod_name -c failing_container_name --previous`.
-You can also view the live logs with Container Insights or view historical logs in the ContainerLog table in Log Analytics.
+  - Then, capture the logs with the command `kubectl logs -n namespace_name crashing_pod_name -c failing_container_name --previous`.

+    - You can also view the live logs with Container Insights or view historical logs in the ContainerLog table in Log Analytics.

 View known issues here: [insert link here] or here: [insert link here].